amigazen/unsui/README.md

 *Amiga* is a trademark of **Amiga Inc**.

-The POSIX utilities included here are based on various open source implementations and standards.
+The POSIX commands and libraries included here are based on various open source implementations and standards.
 Each individual _koan_ maintains its own licensing and attribution as documented in their respective src directories.

 The _unsui_ platform concept and implementation is a product of the **amigazen project**